reed-harmon95/My2dGame/README.md

                             - Displaying player and visible entity collision boxes
                             - Displaying player and NPC coordinates on map
                             - Displaying time it takes to draw frame to screen in nanoseconds

+    12/21:

+            - Added main menu screen that loads before the game starts
+                    - Main menu screen "load game" option does not currently work as load functionality is not currently implemented